 During this same interval, Ali had kept a busy schedule — 10 bouts over 18 months — and then suffered his own setback just two months after Frazier lost to Foreman, dropping a 12 round decision to a young, unheralded contender named Ken Norton.
 Worse, Ali suffered a broken jaw during the fight and was out of action for months while it healed, though both Ali and Frazier got back in the win column before the year was out.
 “Smokin’ Joe” took a clear-cut points verdict over rugged Joe Bugner in July, and Ali squeaked by with a revenge split-decision win over Norton two months later.
 The stage was set for a 12 round rematch between Frazier and Ali, the winner to get a shot at Foreman.

-Long before this many had wondered why Ali vs Frazier II had not happened already.
-After the extraordinary success of their first encounter, it seemed a safe bet it wouldn’t be long before a rematch.
-But the months passed and the champion showed no interest in a return.
+Long before this many wondered why Ali vs Frazier II had not already taken place.
+After the extraordinary success of their first encounter, it seemed a safe bet that a rematch would happen.
+But the months passed and the champion showed no interest.
 The reason was simple: Frazier hated “Clay,” as he liked to call him.
-During Ali’s forced exile Frazier had worked to help his rival regain his boxing license and had reportedly even loaned him money.
-But once the contracts were signed for the ’71 bout, Ali, seeking to establish a psychological edge, had mocked and taunted Frazier, calling him “ugly” and “ignorant” and unfairly labeling him an “Uncle Tom.”
+During Ali’s forced exile Frazier had worked to help his rival regain his boxing license and had even loaned him money.
+But once contracts were signed for the ’71 bout, Ali, seeking to establish a psychological edge, had mocked and taunted Frazier, calling him “ugly” and “ignorant” and labeling him an “Uncle Tom.”
 To Frazier, this was betrayal.
 And it hurt.
-Such was Joe’s fury that just before their first fight he prayed in his dressing room for the power to literally kill his hated adversary.
+Such was Joe’s fury that, according to his own account, he prayed in his dressing room before their first showdown for the power to literally kill Ali.

-Thus, when anyone tried to seriously discuss Ali vs Frazier II, they didn’t get very far with Joe.
-He had resented having to split the purse money evenly with his more popular rival for the first fight and so Frazier’s response regarding a rematch was simple and to the point: show me the cash.
-Before the Foreman bout there had been discussions between the fighters’ camps about evenly splitting a six million dollar pot, just as the fighters had split five million in ’71.
+So not surprisingly, when anyone tried to discuss a rematch, they didn’t get very far with Joe.
+He had deeply resented the even purse split for the first fight and so Frazier’s response regarding a return was simple and to the point: show me the cash.
+Before the Foreman bout there had in fact been discussions about evenly splitting a six million dollar pot, just as the fighters had split five million in ’71.
 “No way,” said Frazier.
 “I’m the champ.
 I won.
 I’ll go to hell before I give him half again.”
-So instead he got pummeled by Foreman for less than one million.
+So instead of fighting Ali for three million, Joe got pummeled by Foreman for less than one.

-Madison Square Garden in New York sold out again for Ali vs Frazier II but the atmosphere was nothing like ’71.
+Madison Square Garden was sold out again for Ali vs Frazier II but the atmosphere was nothing like ’71.
 How could it have been?
-Their first fight was history, a contest between two undefeated heavyweight champions, viewed by an estimated 300 million around the globe.
+The first fight was history, a contest between two undefeated heavyweight champions, viewed by an estimated 300 million around the globe.
 Now Ali and Frazier were no longer bigger than life, but instead ex-champions, older and slower.
-Yet the tension between the two men was, if anything, even greater.
+Yet the tension between the two was, if anything, even greater.
 None of Frazier’s resentment had abated, something clear to all when Joe tried to wring Ali’s neck during a live television interview with Howard Cosell.
 So by fight night, while it wasn’t ’71, anticipation still ran high.

 Now it was obvious that Frazier needed a knockout to win.
 And while Joe landed more left hooks in the tenth, unlike in their first clash, none seriously hurt or staggered Ali.
 Both men connected in the eleventh, the best action round of the fight, and in the final stanza Ali closed the show, throwing one flurry after another and giving the crowd the “Ali Shuffle” as he swatted at Frazier.
 And yet it was clinches, not punches, which allowed Ali to control much of the action and fittingly, as the final bell sounded, it found the two heavyweights tangled up in each other’s arms.

-The contest had lacked the action, the drama, and the ebb and flow of their first historic duel and this time there was no suspense in terms of the outcome; Ali had won at least seven rounds.
+The contest had lacked the intensity, the drama, and the ebb and flow of their first historic duel and this time there was no suspense in terms of the outcome; Ali had clearly won no fewer than seven rounds.
 Frazier and his trainer Eddie Futch would complain about the referee’s unwillingness to penalize “The Greatest” for his constant holding, but Joe had simply not been busy enough to engender much sympathy.
-It had been a very good heavyweight fight yet a somewhat anti-climactic affair, and now attention shifted to the prospect of the crafty Ali challenging the awesome power of the indomitable Foreman in the famous “Rumble In The Jungle.”
+It had been a very good heavyweight fight, yet a somewhat anti-climactic affair, certainly not a classic, and now attention shifted to the prospect of the crafty Ali challenging the indomitable Foreman in the famous “Rumble In The Jungle.” — Michael Carbert